stuartmonro/stuartmonro.github.io/_pages/travel_folder/food.md

 <span style="color:#4B088A">
 I’m British; I live in Orlando and I’ve been a server for the past 5 years.
 I thought I’d give you an honest 1st person perspective on the whole tipping debate.

-Firstly, tipping is optional.
+<br>Firstly, tipping is optional.
 Nobody is legally obligated to tip.

 I get paid minimum wage which is $10 an hour.
 When I’m interacting with customers (most of my hours) this drops to $6.98 an hour.
 For simplicity, I’ll refer to this as $7 an hour going forwards.
 The minimum wage in Florida is set to increase by $1 an hour for the next 5 years capping out at $15 per hour.
 This changes each year on Oct 1st.